dcunited001/dcunited001.github.io/_drafts/_ideas.md

 # medical ideas

+- discretization & delineation of anatomical space
+  - {interpreting as: functional spaces mapped into the tissue networks of organs (e.g. the distance from nearest capillary, along with a means of "indexing" the capillary networks)}
+  -

-## Blog on the Myopia of Modern Medicene
+### Blog on the Myopia of Modern Medicene

 - (from 2014 ... not so great really)
 - comparing where we are to where we need to be